708.361.0219

 WE CHANGED OUR NAME IN 2021

-Over time, we learned that the name we were founded with in 1975 (PLOWS Council on Aging) was oftentimes confusing and misleading.
-PLOWS, while an acronym for some of the Townships we serve, defined our geographic area, but failed to speak to our mission and critical comprehensive programs and services.
+Over time, we learned that the name we were founded with in 1975 (P.L.O.W.S Council on Aging) was oftentimes confusing and misleading.
+P.L.O.W.S, defined our geographic area, but failed to speak to our mission and critical comprehensive programs and services.
 In addition, “Council on Aging” gave the impression of being government run or owned.
 In 2021, we conducted a thoughtful process involving significant and diverse community feedback and announced a new brand name (Pathlights), logo, and visual identity that better reflects who we are and responds to our future.

 YOU CAN MAKE A DIFFERENCE